Campus | St. Pete/Gibbs Campus |

 Born in Beirut Lebanon, I started taking piano lessons at the age of 4.

-From 1982 to 2000 I was appointed as a music Faculty at the University of the Holy Spirit of kaslik (USEK), The University of St. Joseph (USJ) and the Lebanese University (UL) where I taught the following courses: Piano, Music theory, Music education, music appreciation as well as History and analysis of western music.
+1982 to 2000 Music Faculty at the University of the Holy Spirit of kaslik (USEK), The University of St. Joseph (USJ) and the Lebanese University (UL) where I taught the following courses: Piano, Music theory, Music education, music appreciation as well as History and analysis of western music.

-In 1987 I recorded my first CD “Rehna Meshouar”, a collection of Lebanese songs for children, intended to introduce music to kids.
+1987 Published my first CD “Rehna Meshouar”, a collection of Lebanese songs for children, intended to introduce music to kids.

-In 1995 I published my first book “ DO-Mi-Sol”, that focuses on a method specifically designed to teach kids Solfege (sight singing).
+1995 Published my first book “ DO-Mi-Sol”, that focuses on a method specifically designed to teach kids Solfege.

-From 1998 to 2001 I was in charge of training the future music teachers at the Ecole Normale, section musique, and to teach the following courses: Music education, psychology and music education, The philosophy of music education.
+1998 to 2001 Responsable for training the future music teachers at the Ecole Normale, section musique, and teach the following courses: Music education, psychology and music education, The philosophy of music education.

-Between 2000 and 2007 I traveled a lot and gave lectures in Europe and the Middle East at several conventions and kept writing and publishing articles concerning music and music education.
+2000 - 2007 I traveled a lot and gave lectures in Europe and the Middle East at several conventions and kept writing and publishing articles concerning music and music education.

 I believe in an active method of teaching.
 The student must not be seen only as a receiver but as an active participant in his own learning.